gabberiel/cytokine_activity/README.md

 --[ pdf GD (4)]--> high prob. data-points --[Clustering (5)]--> labeled data --[Event-rate (6)]--> Result that can be infered.

 * (1) : MATLAB preprocessing of raw recording.
-Includes "adaptive threshold" and romoval of "bad"-datapoints based on cardiac events etc.
+Includes "adaptive threshold" and romoval of "bad"-datapoints based on cardiac events etc.  See steps in MAIN_preprocess.mat

 * (2) : Python preprocessing to have optimal form of input to VAE. qqq: Standardisation/frequency-domain ...?